justanotherdot/justanotherdot/site/posts/make-your-errors-clearer-by-splitting-them-in-half.md

   - rust
 summary: >-
   Are your errors type devolving into grab bags with varying degrees of categorization?
-Oftentimes _who_ is at fault is not clear and that can be one of the most ergonomically important categorizations.
-If a program makes it clear that an error is due to a user mistake, an internal complication, or even possibly a bug, that dramatically eases the usability of the service/library/tool in question.
+Frequently _who_ is at fault is not clear, and that can be one of the most ergonomically essential classifications.
+If a program makes it clear that an error is due to a user mistake, an internal complication, or possibly a bug, that dramatically eases the usability of the service/library/tool in question.
 ---

 Are your errors type devolving into grab bags with varying degrees of categorization?
-Oftentimes _who_ is at fault is not clear and that can be one of the most ergonomically important categorizations.
-If a program makes it clear that an error is due to a user mistake, an internal complication, or even possibly a bug, that dramatically eases the usability of the service/library/tool in question.
+Frequently _who_ is at fault is not clear, and that can be one of the most ergonomically essential classifications.
+If a program makes it clear that an error is due to a user mistake, an internal complication, or possibly a bug, that dramatically eases the usability of the service/library/tool in question.

 Making this clear is trivial with a top-level enum.
 I'm going to pretend we an interface with two sides in question; the program authors (the providers) and